Omri Casspi: Memphis Grizzlies (2018–2019)

 On July 11, 2018, Casspi signed with the Memphis Grizzlies.
 Entering the 2018–19 season, he had yet to participate in the NBA playoffs, the NBA's longest active tenured player to have never played in a playoff game, ranking him number five overall in league history.
 Casspi finished the season ranking fourth on that list and first since the introduction of the three-point line.
 On February 1, 2019, he suffered a meniscus tear in his right knee and surgery was scheduled accordingly.
 Six days later, Casspi was waived by the Grizzlies.

 Third stint with Maccabi Tel Aviv (2019–2021)

-On August 13, 2019, Casspi returned to Maccabi Tel Aviv for a second stint, signing a three-year deal after playing ten seasons in the NBA.
+On August 13, 2019, Casspi returned to Maccabi Tel Aviv for a third stint, signing a three-year deal after playing ten seasons in the NBA.
 On November 1, 2019, Casspi was named Israeli Player of the Month after averaging 11.3 points, 5.5 rebounds, 3.0 assists and 1.8 steals in four games played in October.